Short review: Go see it if you can.

 The pacing is flabby.
 Tarantino is a master at folding in a lot of digressions without it screwing up the rhythm, but that trick fails him this time.

-That pacing problem probably helped to screw up one of his signature tricks, mixing up the tone.
+That pacing problem probably helped to compromise one of his signature moves, mixing up the tone.
 Tarantino stirs together comedy and action and drama and terror from scene to scene and even moment to moment.
 This makes it possible to deliver a spicier brew than would be palatable if he gave us any of those elements alone, and the way he does it in his best work, like Pulp Fiction and Inglorious Basterds, can be magical.
 Frustratingly, Django Unchained sometimes slips the clutch when it changes gears.
 Indeed, there are a few moments where it feels like the movie is in danger of unraveling, though those moments pass without going that badly wrong.

 Comparisons to Inglorious Basterds are inevitable, as both take on politically and culturally charged material.
 Of the two Django Unchained is more ambitious but less completely successful.
 So while I think most critics of Basterds simply failed to get what the film was doing, I don't see Unchained as the same kind of controlled statement.
 It will surely get some deservedly harsh criticism, and I look forward to reading that.
 But to borrow from Alan Kay, it is good enough to be worth criticizing.